-AIA COTE Top Ten
+AIA COTE[®] Top Ten

-2017 Call for entries
+2019 Call for entries

-The American Institute of Architects Committee on the Environment is currently accepting submissions for the 2017 AIA COTE Top Ten Awards.
+The American Institute of Architects Committee on the Environment is currently accepting submissions for the 2019 AIA COTE® Top Ten Awards.

-2017 AIA COTE TOP TEN AWARDS
+2019 AIA COTE® TOP TEN AWARDS

-The AIA COTE Top Ten Awards recognize ten projects each year that exemplify the integration of design excellence and sustainable performance.
+The AIA COTE[®] Top Ten Awards recognize ten projects each year that exemplify the integration of design excellence and sustainable performance.
 It rewards the highest achievements in both design intent and actual performance across the triple bottom line of social, economic, and environmental value.

-While newly completed projects may be submitted, project teams are strongly encouraged to submit projects for which performance and occupant satisfaction data are available a period of 12 months or more with at least 75% occupancy.
+While newly completed projects may be submitted, project teams are strongly encouraged to submit projects for which performance and occupant satisfaction data are available a period of 12 months or more with at least 75 percent occupancy.
 There is no time limit for submission after project completion.

-Until 2017, the COTE Top Ten award recognized ten projects based largely on predicted performance, while award recipients from previous years were eligible to submit post-occupancy data and narratives to be recognized with a single COTE Top Ten Plus award.
-In 2017, these separate tracks are merged: The 'Plus' designation will denote projects with exemplary actual performance and postoccupancy lessons.
-There will be only ten award recipients total, and previous Top Ten award recipients are ineligible to submit.
+Until 2017, the COTE® Top Ten award recognized ten projects based largely on predicted performance, while award recipients from previous years were eligible to submit post-occupancy data and narratives to be recognized with a single COTE® Top Ten Plus award.
+In 2017, these separate tracks were merged: The 'Plus' designation denotes projects with exemplary actual performance and postoccupancy lessons.
+There will be only ten award recipients total, but any number of them may receive the COTE® Top Ten Plus designation.
+Previous COTE® Top Ten award recipients are ineligible to submit.